Painful lower back? Discover how the hex bar became a valuable training tool for pro athletes with these hex trap bar training tips.

 A dozen heavy reps and you KNOW you have been working out.
-Indeed, ONE focused set is ALL that is required to kick-start the muscle building process, making it one of the most effective muscle building exercises.
+Indeed, just ONE focused set is ALL that is required to kick-start the muscle building process, making it one of the most effective muscle building exercises known to man.

 2. Exercise caution.

 While the hex bar deadlift is one of the safest training exercises it is ALSO one of the TOUGHEST.
 Because of this, exercising to failure should be discouraged.
 Your strength training goal should be to build yourself up, and not beat yourself up, so cycle your intensity as you gradually add iron to your bar.